Understanding the CAN Bus: A Beginner’s Tutorial

 Check out the many Techmor products with CAN Bus capabilities, including LINC connectivity to Smartphones and Tablets.

-AC-1-4 Analog to CAN Module
+AC-1-x Analog to CAN Modules

 SG-1-C Strain Gage Amplifier to CAN